soroush-mim/STream3R/README.md

 ## GPU Memory Usage and Runtime

 We report the peak GPU memory usage (VRAM) and runtime of our full model for processing each streaming input using the `StreamSession` implementation.
 All experiments were conducted at a common resolution of 518 × 384 on a single H200 GPU.
+The benchmark includes both *Causal* for causal attention and *Window* for sliding window attention with a window size of 5.

 *Run Time (s).*